csparpa/pyowm/pyowm/docs/usage-examples.md

     >>> w.get_sunset_time('iso')                           # Sunset time (GMT UNIXtime or ISO 8601)
     '2013-08-30 20:07:57+00'

-Support to weather data interpreting can be found [here](http://bugs.openweathermap.org/projects/api/wiki/Weather_Data#Description-parameters) and [here](http://bugs.openweathermap.org/projects/api/wiki/Weather_Condition_Codes) you can read about OWM weather condition codes and icons.
+Support to weather data interpretation and lists of OWM weather conditions, codes and icons can be found [here](https://openweathermap.org/weather-conditions).

 As said, ``Observation`` objects also contain a ``Location`` object with info about the weather location: